Create flag variations

 Implement flag variations

 You deliver flag variations through flag rules to control the end-user's experiences.
-Flag rules can be a targeted delivery, A/B test, or Multi-armed bandit optimization.
+Flag rules can be a targeted delivery, an A/B test, or a Multi-armed bandit optimization.

-In the Optimizely Experimentation application, you see flag variations, which allow you to group and reuse variable values.
+In the Optimizely Experimentation application, you see flag variations, which let you group and reuse variable values.

 The following code sample shows how you would use flag variables.